 An important condition to ask about is malignant hyperpyrexia* (malignant hyperthermia), yet any other adverse reactions in surgery of immediate family members should also be documented.

-Ensure to ask the patient about smoking and alcohol intake
+Ensure to ask the patient about smoking and alcohol intake and their exercise tolerence

 In the pre-operative examination, two distinct examinations are performed; the general examination (to identify any underlying pathology) and the airway examination (to predict the difficulty of intubation).
 If appropriate, the area relevant to the operation can also be examined.